 - Routing the Technician from their home location to the job location, or at the end of the day, from the last job location to their home location.

 The Dispatcher decides which technician to assign to the order or task, taking the following factors into account: Availability; Skill; Location; Territory; Past History with the task, order, or customer.
 Additionally, the Dispatcher determines the scheduling of the Work Order and Service Task based on urgency, skill requirements, completion time, and dependence on other tasks, as well as taking into account who has the resources (equipment and parts) needed to complete the task.
 Finally, the dispatcher handles any real time isssues that may arise when the technician is en-route to perform a task, at the site where the task is being performed, or even after a task is completed.

-If Jane is a dispatcher at the San Francisco office for the home modeling company, she would assign technicians to the applicable service task, for example:
+A dispatcher at the San Francisco office for a home modeling company assigns technicians to the applicable service task.
+For example: